harvardinformatics/snakemake-workshop/develop/index.md

 2. There is no record of the original file paths, which can make debugging more difficult.
 If you accidentally add a file that you didn't want, but that matches the glob, it'll have downstream effects.
 3. Files that don't match the glob are silently skipped over, which can lead to incomplete analysis if you're not careful.

 Another way to manage your inputs is by listing your samples in a samplesheet file and reading that in.
 Because snakemake is written in Python, you can use any Python code to read in your samplesheet file.

-To follow along, create a samplesheet called `samplesheet.txt` in the `develop` directory with the following contents:
+> **Activity:** To follow along, create a samplesheet called `samplesheet.txt` in the `develop` directory with the following contents:

 ```
 sample1
 sample2
 ```

-Now, we can use base python to read that text file at the top of our snakefile.
+> Now, we can use base python to read that text file at the top of our snakefile.
 Create a new snakefile based off of `dev-05.smk` and call it `dev-samplesheet.smk`.
 Replace the first line `SAMPLES = ["sample1", "sample2"]` with:

 ```python
 SAMPLES = []